G-1592/Flute_Vision_CV/README.md

 A real-time computer vision system for flute fingering, posture, and embouchure analysis, without relying on audio input.

 ## About
+As a flute player of ten years, I know how challenging flute fingerings and embouchure (mouth position) can be for beginners.
+That's what inspired me to build a system focused on helping users develop these foundational techniques.
+But, instead of relying on audio analysis, I wanted to push myself to see if computer vision alone could meaningfully analyse flute performance.
+The system uses hand and face landmark detection to analyse beginner technique and was designed with use on a music stand in mind.

 ## Demo Video